moosetechnology/moosetechnology.github.io/_drafts/parametrics-next-generation.md

 How do we represent the relation between a generic entity, its type parameters and the entities that concretize it?
 The Famix metamodel has evolved over the years to improve the way we represent these relations.
 The last increment is described in a previous [blogpost]({% link _posts/2023-07-13-parametric.md %}).
 We present here a new implementation that eases the management of parametric entities in Moose.

 The major change between this previous version and the new implementation presented in this post is this:
 **We do not represent the parameterized entities anymore**.

 > #### :paperclip: Generic?
 Parametric?
 Parameterized?
-Know the difference.
+Know the difference
+>
 > - A **parametric entity** is an entity that declares type parameters or arguments.
 It can be generic or parameterized, according to the following definitions.
 > - A **generic entity** is an entity that defines 1 or several type parameters.
 To be instantiated, inherited, implemented or invoked, their type parameters must be replaced by existing types (type arguments). `ArrayList<E>` is a generic class.
 In Famix Java, we represent generic classes, interfaces and methods.
 > - A **type parameter** is a parameter that must be replaced by an existing type in order to use the generic entity that defines it.
 In `ArrayList<E>`, `E`  is a type parameter.